EfiGordon/nextjs-blog/posts/node-js.md

 ---------
 ### Sync?
 Async?
 OK, so as we mentioned before Node.js is consist of javascript engine (V8) and of several other parts.
-The V8 part is synchronous. **JS is synchronous language**, but it has the event loop.
+The *V8* part is synchronous - **JS is synchronous language**, but it has the event loop.
-The other parts of Node are Async, so the answer is that **NodeJS is asynchrnous**.
+The other part of Node - *libuv, that connected to the OS* is Async, so the answer is that **NodeJS is asynchrnous**.

+So due to libuv abilities to be async, when we deal with it we send a callback to it. this callback will run when the task will be finished.